Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Spatial Prediction and Temporal Trends Clustering

 \subsection{Predictions at New Spatial Locations}

-Bayesian nonparametric predictions at any arbitrary future time points or new spatial locations under all three modeling frameworks in \Cref{sect2,sect3} are straightforward.
+Bayesian nonparametric predictions at any arbitrary future time points or new spatial locations under our modeling frameworks in \Cref{sect2,sect3} are straightforward.
 We can decompose the integral representation of the posterior predictive distribution (PPD) into several known densities and then obtain the PPD via composition sampling.
-Extensions to joint predictions for new time points and spatial locations can also be conveniently made.
-Here in the main text, we elaborate on new-location predictions under our model in \Cref{sect3}, where the prior $\bm{\alpha}_{jl_j}\overset{\iid}{\sim}N_{mO}\left(\bm{0},F(\rho)_{m\times m}\otimes\kappa_{O\times O}\right)$ for all $j\in\{1,\ldots,k\}$, $l_j\in\{1,\ldots,L_j-1\}$ is assigned.
-Details pertaining to the other prediction cases are given in \Cref{appenF}.
+Here in the main text, we elaborate on new-location predictions under our model in \Cref{sect3}.
+Details pertaining to the other prediction cases are given in \Cref{appenG}.